gavofyork/graypaper/README.md

   - [x] payload hash - easy
   - [x] gas prioritization - just from WP?
   - [x] Consider introducing a host-call for reading manifest data rather than always passing it in.

+% A set of independent, sequential, asynchronously interacting 32-octet state machines each of whose transitions lasts around 2 seconds of webassembly computation if a predetermined and fixed program and whose transition arguments are 5 MB.
+While well-suited to the verification of substrate blockchains, it is otherwise quite limiting.